-“This groundbreaking partnership has the potential to redefine how we think about theological and ministerial formation of Hispanic Catholic leaders,” said Boston College School of Theology and Ministry Associate Professor of Hispanic Ministry and Religious Education and Chair of the Religious Education and Pastoral Ministry Department Hosffman Ospino, who will lead the project along with Timothy Matovina, professor and chair of the Department of Theology at Notre Dame.
+“This groundbreaking partnership has the potential to redefine how we think about theological and ministerial formation of pastoral leaders,” said Boston College School of Theology and Ministry Associate Professor of Hispanic Ministry and Religious Education and Chair of the Religious Education and Pastoral Ministry Department Hosffman Ospino, who will lead the project along with Timothy Matovina, professor and chair of the Department of Theology at Notre Dame.

 The institutions working with BC and Notre Dame on the initiative are Aquinas Institute of Theology, Barry University, Catholic Theological Union, Catholic University of America, Fordham University, Franciscan School of Theology (San Diego), Jesuit School of Theology of Santa Clara University, Loyola Marymount University, Loyola University Chicago, Loyola University New Orleans, Mexican American Catholic College, Mount St. Mary’s University, Oblate School of Theology, Santa Clara University, St. John’s Seminary (Camarillo, California), and University of the Incarnate Word.